 Health & Safety:

 The Health & Safety Executive (HSE) has issued guidance to provide first aid cover and what to do if first aid certificates have expired on or after 16th March.
-For more information, please check their website.

 The Leeds City Region Enterprise Partnership (LEP) in partnership with the West Yorkshire Combined Authority have announced a new employment hub:

 - Free impartial support is being offered to help businesses recruit quickly to keep up with the demands of Covid-19, support businesses who have employees at risk of or facing redundancy and to help individuals find new employment opportunities.
 Full details for business support can be found on the hub website.